dimajyg/PolitAgent-T2L/README.md

 ## How It Works

+- **Model Registry**: Plugins register with a decorator system, making it easy to add new model providers.
-- **Benchmarking**: The framework runs multiple games in parallel, assigning LLMs to different roles and collecting results for statistical analysis.
+- **Benchmarking**: The framework runs multiple games in parallel, assigning LLMs to different roles and collecting results.
-- **Extensibility**: New games can be added as Python packages with minimal changes to the core.
-- **LLM Abstraction**: Easily switch between OpenAI, Mistral, or other providers via configuration.
+- **Model Abstraction**: A unified interface allows seamless switching between OpenAI, Mistral, vLLM, or custom providers.
-- **Structured Output**: Prompts and outputs are designed for robust parsing and evaluation.
+- **Structured Output**: Support for Pydantic schemas to ensure consistent model responses.
+- **Fallback Mechanisms**: Graceful handling of model failures with fallback strategies.

 ## Running Benchmarks